 Copilot-assisted testing (TestCollab) means AI helps humans do work faster.
 The QA Copilot suggests test steps, auto-completes scenarios, and structures test cases.
 But the human initiates every action, reviews every suggestion, and maintains every test case.
 The human is doing the work; AI makes them more efficient.

 Autonomous testing (Autonoma) means AI agents do the work independently.
-The Planner agent reads your codebase and generates test cases.
-The Automator agent executes them on real browsers and devices.
-The Maintainer agent keeps them passing as your code evolves.
+The Planner agent reads your codebase and plans the test cases.
+The Executor agent runs them against a live preview environment.
+The Reviewer agent classifies each result as a real bug, an agent error, or a test mismatch.
+The Diffs Agent keeps the suite current by adding, deprecating, and maintaining tests on every pull request.
 Humans set goals and review results.
-The AI handles execution.
+The AI handles the rest.

 This is not a subtle distinction.
 It is the difference between a faster typewriter and a document that writes itself.